 PPC is an investment that takes research and precision to get right.
 Before intelligent digital marketing tools, it was simply a case of buying ads in places you thought your audience would see them and hoping for success.
 But now, with the amount of research and segmentation that’s possible, your business stands a much better chance of getting seen by the right people.

-Search engine optimisation (SEO) is all about staying visible on search engine results pages.
+The third digital marketing technology is search engine optimisation (SEO).
+SEO is all about staying visible on search engine results pages.
 It feels like an arcane art sometimes because Google is forever changing its algorithms.
 Staying on top of these changes is hard enough but being able to adapt your SEO to these changes and stay ahead of competitors is the real challenge.

 Moz is a great bet for continued SEO success.
 Not only does it offer useful educational resources to keep on top of SEO best practice, but the Moz all-in-one SEO toolset provides the full range of capabilities that you need.
 It tracks desktop and mobile keyword ranking, allowing users to easily keep tabs on any and all active keywords.
 This intelligent keyword analysis is supported by other features like link building and opportunities, site audits, search visibility score and page insights.